brianV/Revisioning-D7-Port/README.txt

 DESCRIPTION
 ===========
-This modules forces new (unpublished) content and edits to current content to first go into a queue for review by a moderator/publisher, rather than immediately becoming "live", i.e. visible to the public.
+This modules forces new unpublished content as well as edits to current content to first go into a queue for review by a moderator/publisher, rather than immediately becoming "live", i.e. visible to the public.

 We took our inspiration from the Revision Moderation module by Angie Byron,